ninest/husker-gym/README.md

 This website displays charts and visualizations to show how crowded the Northeastern gyms usually are.
 It works by scraping the [live counts website](https://connect2concepts.com/connect2/?type=circle&key=2A2BE0D8-DF10-4A48-BEDD-B3BC0CD628E7) which is updated every 30 minutes or so by the gym proctors.
 All the scraping is done in [husker-nu/gymtime](https://github.com/husker-nu/gymtime).

+If you're interested in getting updates on this project, join the [mailing list](http://eepurl.com/imB7zE).

 ## Images

 <p align="center">